History of Toyota: Global presence

 Toyota began to expand in the 1960s with a new research and development facility, a presence in Thailand was established, the 10 millionth model was produced, a Deming Prize, and partnerships with Hino Motors and Daihatsu were also established.
 The first Toyota built outside Japan was in November 12, 1962, in São Bernardo do Campo, Brazil.
 By the end of the decade, Toyota had established a worldwide presence, as the company had exported its one-millionth unit.

 The first Japanese vehicles to arrive in the American continents were five Land Cruisers in El Salvador in May 1953.
 The first Toyotas sent to Canada were a shipment of 115 Crowns sent in February 1965.

 The first Toyotas sent to Europe were two Toyopet Tiaras sent to Finland for evaluation in June 1962, but no sales followed, although the importer introduced the cars to the press in October the same year.
 The first European importer was Erla Auto Import A/S of Denmark, who brought in 400 Crowns following a May 1963 agreement to become the distributor for Denmark, Norway, and Sweden.
 The Netherlands followed in May 1964, and after having established toeholds in countries with little or no indigenous automobile production other markets followed in 1966.
 In 1968 Toyota established its first European CKD assembler, Salvador Caetano I.M.V.T. of Portugal.

 2008–2012

 With high fuel prices and a weak US economy in mid-2008, Toyota reported a double-digit decline in sales for the month of June, similar to figures reported by the Detroit Big Three.
 For Toyota, these were attributed mainly to slow sales of its Tundra pickup, as well as shortages of its fuel-efficient vehicles such as the Prius, Corolla and Yaris.
 In response, the company announced plans to idle its truck plants, while shifting production at other facilities to manufacture in-demand vehicles.

 In January 2010, Toyota suspended sales of eight recalled vehicle models to fix accelerator pedals with mechanical problems that could cause them to become stuck.
 In December 2012, Toyota announced an agreement worth more than to settle a lawsuit involving unintended acceleration in some of its vehicles.

+2013 to present

+Recalls

+In late 2025, Toyota announced the recall of more the 390,000 vehicles due to a software problem related to backup camera functionality; this impacted models Tundra and Tundra Hybrid (2022 to 2025) and Sequoia Hybrid (2023 to 2025).